 Why does salt melt ice?
-We’ve experimented with ice and salt before and found that salt does make ice melt, but why does this happen?
+We’ve experimented with ice and salt before and found that salt does make ice melt faster, but do you know why?

-The photo above is just a block of ice withe pipe cleaners and straws frozen inside for decoration.
+The photo above is just a block of ice with pipe cleaners and straws frozen inside for decoration.
 You can see that the ice has started to melt where we’ve added salt.

 Why does salt melt ice?